 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2021, American Express reported total carbon emissions of approximately 22,580,000 kg CO2e.
-This figure includes 17,754,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 3,976,000 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity.
-Additionally, the company recorded 850,000 kg CO2e in Scope 3 emissions, primarily from business travel (570,000 kg CO2e) and waste generated in operations (280,000 kg CO2e).
-American Express has set ambitious climate commitments, aiming for net-zero emissions by 2035 in alignment with the Science Based Targets initiative (SBTi).
-The company has established near-term targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 60% by 2033 from a 2019 baseline, and to cut Scope 3 emissions by 35% within the same timeframe.
-Long-term goals include a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by 2050.
-These commitments reflect American Express's dedication to sustainability and its proactive approach to addressing climate change within the financial services sector.
+This figure includes 17,754,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 3,976,000 kg CO2e from Scope 2 emissions, related to the generation of purchased electricity, steam, heating, and cooling.
+Additionally, the company recorded 850,000 kg CO2e in Scope 3 emissions, which encompass indirect emissions from business travel and waste generated in operations.
+American Express has set ambitious climate commitments, aiming for net-zero emissions across its entire value chain by 2050.
+The company has also pledged to reduce absolute Scope 1 and 2 greenhouse gas emissions by 60% by 2033, using 2019 as the baseline year.
+Furthermore, it aims to cut Scope 3 emissions by 35% within the same timeframe.
+By 2050, American Express plans to achieve a 90% reduction in both Scope 1 and 2 emissions, as well as Scope 3 emissions.
+These commitments align with the Science Based Targets initiative (SBTi), demonstrating American Express's dedication to addressing climate change and reducing its carbon footprint in the financial services sector.

 Access structured emissions data, company-specific emission factors, and source documents